Sion, Mumbai

-Sion (/ˈsaːjən/; IAST: Śīv [ʃiːʋ]) is a neighbourhood of Mumbai.
+Sion (/ˈsaːjən/; IAST: Śīv [ʃiːʋ]) is a neighbourhood of Mumbai, Maharashtra, India.
 In the 17th century the village formed the boundary between Mumbai and Salsette Island.
-The British named it marking the end of the city.
-The name remained even after Mumbai was joined to the Salsette and extended up to Mulund.
 One of the local historical places in Sion is a hilltop garden commonly known as Sion Fort or Sheevon Killa in the Marathi language.

 History

-In 1543, the Portuguese took possession of the largely uninhabited islands of Bombay, naming it Sião, after a biblical hill in Israel.
+The name "Sion" is derived from the Marathi word "Sheev," which means boundary, as it marked the northern limits of Mumbai during the British colonial era.
+The area has evolved from a historic outpost into a densely populated urban locality, hosting diverse communities and cultural landmarks.In 1543, the Portuguese took possession of the largely uninhabited islands of Bombay, naming it 'Sião', after a biblical hill in Palestine.
 The Portuguese gave the Jesuit priests the sole ownership of some of these islands.
 The Jesuits then built a chapel on the hill near the present-day railway station and named it after Mount Zion (Sion) in Jerusalem.

+Notable Landmarks

+Sion Fort

+A relic from the British era, Sion Fort was built in the 17th century by the British East India Company.
+The fort, though in ruins, offers panoramic views of Mumbai and serves as a historical reminder of the city's colonial past.

+Our Lady of Good Counsel Church

+A prominent church in Sion, this structure has been serving the local Christian community since the early 20th century.

+Transportation

+Sion is well-connected through various modes of transportation, making commuting easy for residents and visitors.